-Marit is Professor of English Linguistics at UiT The Arctic University of Norway, and since 2015 she has also held a 20% Adjunct Professorship at the Norwegian University of Science and Technology (NTNU).
+Marit is a Professor of English Linguistics at UiT The Arctic University of Norway, and since 2015 she has also held a 20% Adjunct Professorship at the Norwegian University of Science and Technology (NTNU).
 She has been a fellow of the Norwegian Academy of Science and Letters since 2016.

 Marit’s work spans L1/L2/L3 and bilingual acquisition, heritage languages and language attrition, multilingualism, micro-variation, comparative syntax and diachronic change, focusing on word order as well as various DP phenomena (especially grammatical gender).
 She has directed or been involved in a number of externally financed research projects, funded by the RCN, CAS, EEA/Norway grants, MSCA, etc. (see her website for more information).